adammurdoch/language-experiments/README.md

 ### Notes

-- Everything seems to live in the module directory.
+- Everything seems to live in the module directory?
   - If this is the case, complicates understanding larger modules

 ### TODO - Go CLI app